Summer is a time of great fun! But there is one thing that everyone in Japan look forward to:

 H A N A B I

-Traditionally, the root of fireworks display is attributed to the 1733 Ryōgoku Kawabiraki Hanabi (両国川開き花火; Ryōgoku River Opening Fireworks), ordered by Tokugawa Yoshimune to pray for bountiful harvest and get rid of epidemics that killed many the year before.
+Traditionally, the root of fireworks display is attributed to the 1733 Ryōgoku Kawabiraki Hanabi (両国川開き花火; Ryōgoku River Opening Fireworks), comissioned by Tokugawa Yoshimune to pray for bountiful harvest and get rid of epidemics that killed many people the year before.

-In the literal sense, hanabi means “flower” and “fire”, so hanabi is a flower expressed with fire.
-The hanabishi (花火師; fireworks craftsman) painstakingly incorporate the art of flower arrangement with the deeply rooted Japanese aesthetics of wabi-sabi (侘寂): a way of living that focuses on finding beauty within the imperfections of life and accepting peacefully the natural cycle of growth and decay.
+Taken literally, hanabi means “flower” and “fire” = a flower expressed with fire.
+The hanabishi (花火師; fireworks craftsman) painstakingly incorporate the art of flower arrangement with the deeply rooted Japanese aesthetics of wabi-sabi (侘寂) – a way of living that focuses on finding beauty within the imperfections of life and accepting peacefully the natural cycle of growth and decay.
 As such, each firework revolves around a flower theme, resulting in two forms that are suitable for large displays and personal enjoyment respectively:

 Uchiage hanabi (打上花火)

 Each firework comprises of a shell (玉; tama) packed with gunpowder (星; hoshi), and is launched into the sky using cannons.
 Precise calculations ensure that the “tama” will explode at the right height, enabling the “hoshi” to radiate in the desired directions.